kwea123/nerf_pl/README.md

     *  I add 3 to `beta_loss` (equation 13) to make it positive empirically.
     *  When there is no transient head (NeRF-A), the loss is the average MSE error of coarse and fine models (not specified in the paper).
     *  Other hyperparameters differ quite a lot from the paper (although many are not specified, they say that they use grid search to find the best).
 Please check each pretrained models in the release.

-*  Evalutaion
-    *  The evaluation metric is computed on the **unperturbed test** set, while NeRF evaluates on val and test combined.